autocar-logo

 The XSR produces lower power but has a better power-to-weight ratio

-The Ronin produces more power and significantly more torque from its larger engine, that is delivered much earlier, which should translate into a great city bike.
-The XSR155, on the other hand, benefits from an additional cog, which results in taller gearing and allows it to achieve a higher top speed.
-Despite the XSR’s lower power output, its power-to-weight ratio is marginally better due to its much lower kerb weight.
-The XSR also features a more sophisticated cooling system, as opposed to oil cooling on the Ronin, enabling the Yamaha to extract more power from a comparatively smaller engine.
+The Ronin produces more power and significantly more torque from its larger engine, and it is delivered much earlier, which should translate into it being a great city bike.
+The XSR 155, on the other hand, benefits from an additional cog, which results in taller gearing and allows it to achieve a higher top speed.
+Despite the XSR’s lower power output, its power-to-weight ratio is marginally better due to a much lower kerb weight.
+The XSR also features a more sophisticated cooling system as opposed to oil cooling on the Ronin, enabling the Yamaha to extract more power from a comparatively smaller engine.

 Yamaha XSR155 vs TVS Ronin: Weight and dimensions